What is an Environmental Review?

 Please check the ONAP Calendar of Events regularly for upcoming free HUD-sponsored environmental review training opportunities.

-Web-based Instructional System for Environmental Review (WISER) - This online training series from HUD’s Office of Environment offers specific information on environmental topics, enabling users to evaluate topics such as risk to endangered species, considerations regarding bodies of water such as rivers, ponds and wetlands, as well as how to achieve environmental justice goals and protect HUD-assisted projects from excessive noise.
+This online training series from HUD’s Office of Environment offers specific information on environmental topics, enabling users to evaluate topics such as risk to endangered species, considerations regarding bodies of water such as rivers, ponds and wetlands, as well as how to achieve environmental justice goals and protect HUD-assisted projects from excessive noise.
 Each module includes a downloadable key definitions PDF, knowledge checks to confirm comprehension, and links to needed resources.

 To explore this new curriculum, visit the WISER webpage.